secondlife/viewer/doc/testplans/material_preview.md

 ### Disappearing Objects Fix Test

-This test is recommended for verifying that secondlife/viewer-issues#72 is fixed.
+This test is recommended for verifying that https://github.com/secondlife/viewer-issues/issues/72 is fixed.

 #### Symptoms

-The following types of objects could randomly disappear until relog in the main view when the bug occured:
+When the bug occurs, one or more of following types of objects could randomly disappear in the world, permanently until relog:

 - Objects
 - Water level in current region